humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails2.md

 data type.

 {% highlight console %}
-$ bin/rails generate scaffold transcription user_name:string description:text picture:string transcription:text
+$ bin/rails generate scaffold transcription title:string description:text picture:string transcription:text
 {% endhighlight %}

 You will see a lot of output as Rails generates the files needed,